China central bank calls for green finance regulation to be strengthened

-HONG KONG : China's central bank on Saturday warned that climate change and a global move to a low-carbon economy posed risks for domestic financial institutions and said stronger regulation was required.
+HONG KONG: China's central bank on Saturday (Dec 10) warned that climate change and a global move to a low-carbon economy posed risks for domestic financial institutions and said stronger regulation was required.

 "Climate change and low-carbon transformation will have a major impact on the wealth pattern and the asset management industry," Xuan Changneng, deputy governor of the People's Bank of China, told the Shanghai Bund Summit via video link.